Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

 ## Current Status

-We have completed Phase 1 and fixed several important issues:
+We have completed Phase 1 and Phase 2 and fixed several important issues:

 - ✓ Created the `BaseEffect` abstract class for all spatial effects
 - ✓ Implemented a basic `TestEffect` that demonstrates position-based coloring